zacharyfmarion/react-svg-tree/README.md

 # React Tree

 React Tree provides components for rendering tree graphs with svg.
+It uses the algorithm described in [this paper](http://www.cs.unc.edu/techreports/89-034.pdf).
 You can pass in a map of the vertices to their children:

 ```js
 import { Tree, Node } from 'react-svg-tree';